 It’s time to reform our elections to ensure that our elected leaders represent all of Oregon.

-Many different communities are coming together behind a House Bill 4076, which will ensure everyday people have a bigger voice in state politics.
-Small Donor Elections is a powerful bill that will match small donations from Oregon residents.
-If it passes, Small Donor Elections will lift up the voices of everyday people in statewide elections, and help make our democracy more open and accessible to everyone.
+Many different communities are coming together behind Small Donor Elections, which will ensure everyday people have a bigger voice in state politics.
+A Small Donor Elections system will match small donations from Oregon residents.
+If adopted, Small Donor Elections will lift up the voices of everyday people in statewide elections, and help make our democracy more open and accessible to everyone.

-Candidates for statewide, legislative, and judicial offices can choose a different path to raise money for their campaigns.
-These participating candidates agree to accept contributions from small donors ($250 or less).
+Candidates for legislative offices can choose a different path to raise money for their campaigns.
+These participating candidates agree to accept contributions from small donors that are $250 or less.
 In exchange, small donations will be matched six-to-one with limited public funds.
 This allows candidates with community support to raise enough money to win elected office without relying on wealthy donors and to spend more time talking to their constituents.